unbit/uwsgi-docs/Systemd.rst

 Adding the Emperor to systemd
 *****************************

-The best approach to integrate uWSGI apps with your init system is using the :doc:`Emperor<Emperor>`.
+One approach to integrate uWSGI apps with your init system is using the :doc:`Emperor<Emperor>`.

 Your init system will talk only with the Emperor that will rule all of the apps itself.